What are cookies?

 What types of cookies do we use and how do we use them?

 The specific types of first and third party cookies served through our Websites and the purposes they perform.
-For a list of the cookies used by HubSpot, see this page.
+For a list of the cookies used by HubSpot, see here.
 These cookies include:

 How can I control cookies?